Tarako Gorge is a beautiful national park located in Taiwan. Ever since we booked our flights to Taiwan, Taroko Gorge has been on our radar.

 Third Stop: Swallow’s Grotto

 After missing a bus and almost having to wait an hour for another bus we made it to Swallow’s Grotto, one of the most famous must-see spots in Taroko Gorge.
 The walk itself is easy and doesn’t take too long.
-We were welcomed by seeing signs that say beware of rockfall and it seemed everyone had a hard hat on except for us.
+We were welcomed by seeing signs that say beware of rockfall and it seemed everyone had a hard hat on except for us as they were provided by the tour bus companies.

 I expressed my uneasiness to Scott when we both saw a closed off section at the edge of the tunnel where a HUGE chunk of the bridge had fallen into the river.
-OMG I thought, why are we allowed so close to this area that is obviously closed?
-I was starting to think this place was barely holding together and my thoughts escalated to we could die at any moment here.
+OMG I thought, why are we allowed so close to this area that fell down?

 I sometimes suffer from irrational thoughts.
 Even though I was scared, I was still amazed at the unrivaled beauty this national park kept presenting to us.